 Please do what you can to reduce waste.
 Please do not bring single use plastic drinks bottles with you and think carefully about what packaging you bring with you.
 We are trying really hard to Reduce, Reuse, Recycle!

 Yes, we have a number of catering options available throughout the weekend offering a variety of meals, snacks and drinks.
-There are a number of local stores & supermarkets in the local vicinity (Codsall & Coven – both approximately 10 minutes drive away should you wish to buy and cook your own food.
+There are a number of local stores & supermarkets in the local vicinity (Rugby & Lutterworth – both approximately 10 minutes drive away should you wish to buy and cook your own food.

 You are welcome to bring your own alcohol, we ask that you drink responsibly so as not to disturb the peace and tranquility of the venue and spoil the enjoyment of others.
 Care should be exercised around fires and when using knives, axes and craft tools when you have been drinking alcohol.

-There is a ‘Beer Tent’ in the show arena where you can buy a variety of drinks.
+There is a main bar and a speciality cocktail tree house bar in the show arena where you can buy a variety of drinks.

-The price of your ticket includes the option to camp in hundreds of acres of stunning, mixed woodland.
+The price of your ticket includes the option to camp in our huge expanse of stunning of stunning, mixed woodland.
 Specifically this means camping in a hammock, bivvie or a small (maximum 2 person) tent.